storcke64/Storcke64Basic/README.md

 anyone who can assist or whould like to see a flatpak version of Gambas, please email me.

 In order to elimnate confusion, this project will be rebranded STORCKE64 Basic.
-Oncee the Gambas tream has relased  a flatpak then this project will likley cease.
+Once the Gambas tream has relased  a flatpak then this project will likley cease.